phalcon-orphanage/docs/ja/reference/flash.rst

         public function saveAction()
         {
             // Store the post

             // Using session flash
-            $this->flashSession->success("Your information were stored correctly!");
+            $this->flashSession->success("Your information was stored correctly!");

             // Make a full HTTP redirection
             return $this->response->redirect("contact/index");
         }
     }

-In this case you need to print manually the messages in the corresponding view:
+In this case you need to manually print the messages in the corresponding view:

 .. code-block:: html+php